Dynamics365/dynamics365.github.io/_posts/2017-01-12-Handle-AIF-error-messages-in-dynamics-AX-2012-R3.md

 }
 {% endhighlight %}

-If you get error, it would return like this
+If it cause error, message would return like this

 ![](https://dynamics365.github.io/assets/Handle-AIF-error-messages-in-dynamics-AX-2012-R3-1.png)

-If you want to know why you have to go In Dynamics ax AIF Exceptions form then check
+If you want to know more details, you have to go In Dynamics ax **AIF Exceptions form** then check

 ![](https://dynamics365.github.io/assets/Handle-AIF-error-messages-in-dynamics-AX-2012-R3-2.png)